Scariest Horror Anime Monsters: 7 That Stay With You

 📺 Aired: 2011

-Throughout the story, Saya Kisaragi seems like a normal high school girl.
-But when the sun sets, she becomes a sword-wielding protector fighting monsters that feed on humans.
-If you like that “ordinary girl / deadly secret” contrast, it scratches a similar itch to some magical girl anime—just turned into horror.
+The whole show runs on that trick.
+Saya Kisaragi looks like a normal high school girl going about a normal day.
+Then the sun goes down and she becomes a sword-wielding protector fighting monsters that feed on people.
+If you like that “ordinary girl, deadly secret” contrast, it scratches a similar itch to a lot of magical girl anime, except this version is built to make you flinch.

 7. The One-Eyed Owl (Eto Yoshimura) – Tokyo Ghoul

-🦉 Type: Ghoul / “monster behind the mask”
+🦉 Type: Ghoul, the monster behind the mask

 📺 Aired: 2014 (Season 1)